PREPARING THE SALE OF A BUSINESS

 Where risks have not been eliminated on completion of the sale, the buyer will negotiate more forcefully the level of contractual guarantees (specific indemnity clauses, increase in the scope of warranties and claimable amounts, security for the seller’s undertakings (in the form of escrow arrangements or third party guarantees, etc.)) and/or the terms of payment (deferred payments, price conditional in part on the future elimination of the identified risk).

-For the seller, identifying in advance the main issues that may give rise to discussions on guarantees and/or the price makes it possible to prepare the negotiations and its arguments, and to accept the principle of future discussions
+For the seller, identifying in advance the main issues that may give rise to discussions on guarantees and/or the price makes it possible to prepare the negotiations and its arguments, and to accept the principle of future discussions.

-In conclusion, a reasonable investment of time and energy in advance of a planned sale is highly recommended and ultimately profitable
+In conclusion, a reasonable investment of time and energy in advance of a planned sale is highly recommended and ultimately profitable.

 This publication does not constitute legal advice, which can only be given in the light of specific facts and circumstances.
-All liability which arises or may arise
+All liability which arises or may arise from this publication, or its contents is excluded.
+For any specific legal problem or question, please always seek professional advice from a suitably qualified lawyer.